 Since a Bundle is itself a Resource it has the same common metadata as all resources, including profile assertions, tags, and security labels

-Both bundle.link and Bundle.entry.link are defined to support providing additional context when bundles are used (e.g. HATEOAS).
+Both Bundle.link and Bundle.entry.link are defined to support providing additional context when bundles are used (e.g. HATEOAS).
 Bundle.entry.link corresponds to links found in the HTTP header if the resource in the entry was read directly.
-This specification defines some specific uses of Bundle.link for searching and paging, but no specific uses for Bundle.entry.link, and no defined function in a transaction.
-Meaning is implementation specific
+This specification defines some specific uses of Bundle.link for searching and paging, but no specific uses for Bundle.entry.link, and no defined function in a transaction, meaning is implementation specific

 Using Bundles